About Mansfield Weather

 Click here to read the full CWOP Guidelines

-Please note that we measure true air temp .The shield is mounted 5 feet above ground in a well ventilated area away from all sources of radiation error such as concrete, bitumen, metals, buildings etc
+We try to measure the actual air temperature.
+The sensor is mounted in a field at 5 feet above ground in a well ventilated area away from all sources of radiation error such as concrete, bitumen, metals, buildings etc

 Sometimes morning dew and frost can cause .2mm of rain to register during the morning.
 Sometimes possums climbing the rain gauge can also cause an odd .2mm to register.